Nawaz Sharif: Acquittal from cases and moving to London

 Reports claimed that Nawaz suffered four angina attacks and his family complained that the Imran Khan government was not allowing him time for medical treatment.
 The Islamabad High Court (IHC) granted him bail on humanitarian grounds in October 2019, and Nawaz went to London for medical treatment.
 Later in March, he was granted bail for a period of six weeks by the Supreme Court to continue pursuing his health treatment.
 After failing to return to Pakistan when his bail expired, the IHC declared him an absconder.
-He currently faces non-bailable arrest warrants for the Al-Azizia corruption case.
+Non-bailable arrest warrants were then issued for the Al-Azizia corruption case.
 However, soon after his brother Shehbaz Sharif came to power as prime minister after a vote of no confidence was brought against former premier Imran Khan, there were changes in the senior leadership of the National Accountability Bureau, and Nawaz Sharif was acquitted in some 40-year old cases and declared a "political victim" in others.

 Allegations of rigging in 2024 election

-After Nawaz returned to Pakistan from London, he regained leadership over the Pakistan Muslim League (N) and launched an election campaign for a fourth term as Prime Minister in the 2024 Pakistani general election, allegedly using the Pakistan Armed Forces’ support against the rival Pakistan Tehreek-e-Insaf (PTI).
+After Nawaz returned to Pakistan from London, he regained leadership over the Pakistan Muslim League (N) and launched an election campaign for a fourth term as Prime Minister in the 2024 Pakistani general election, allegedly using the Pakistan Armed Forces' support against the rival Pakistan Tehreek-e-Insaf (PTI).

 He ran for a seat in the National Assembly from NA-130 Lahore-XIV against jailed PTI senior Yasmin Rashid.
 She officially gained 104,485 votes and lost her seat to Nawaz, who gained 179,310 according to the ECP, though major allegations of rigging surfaced for the constituency, as Rashid claimed she won the seat against Nawaz by a large margin.
 Yasmin Rashid stated that Nawaz had officially won the seat due to rigging committed by him, and had added 74,000 votes to his name in a form of major election manipulation.
-The civil society organization, PATTAN concluded that NA-130 would face the worst rigging prior to the elections and stated that the ECP had rigged the election in ‘historic rigging’ in favor of Nawaz using pre-prepared Form 47s.
+The civil society organization, PATTAN concluded that NA-130 would face the worst rigging prior to the elections and stated that the ECP had rigged the election in 'historic rigging' in favor of Nawaz using pre-prepared Form 47s.
 His party failed to win a simple majority and hence formed a coalition government under Nawaz's younger brother, Shehbaz Sharif.